-Pursuant to the authority granted to our Board under Article III of our Amended and Restated Bylaws, the Board has fixed the number of directors constituting the entire Board at thirteen.
-All thirteen directors are to be elected at the Annual Meeting, each to hold office until the 2023 annual meeting of stockholders or until his or her successor is duly elected and qualified.
-Each stockholder of record on May 23, 2022 is entitled to cast one vote for each share of our common stock either in favor of or against the election of each nominee, or to abstain from voting on any or all nominees.
+Pursuant to the authority granted to our Board under Article III of our Amended and Restated Bylaws, the Board has fixed the number of directors constituting the entire Board at thirteen, with the Board currently having a single vacancy following the retirement of Dr. Jon Cohen in August 2022.
+Twelve directors will be elected at the Annual Meeting, each to hold office until the 2024 annual meeting of stockholders or until his or her successor is duly elected and qualified.
+Each stockholder of record on April 24, 2023 is entitled to cast one vote for each share of our common stock either in favor of or against the election of each nominee, or to abstain from voting on any or all nominees.
 Although management does not anticipate that any nominee will be unable or unwilling to serve as a director, in the event of such an occurrence, proxies may be voted in the discretion of the persons named in the proxy for a substitute designated by the Board, unless the Board decides to reduce the number of directors constituting the Board.
 Each nominee shall be elected if the votes cast in favor of a nominee by the holders of shares of our common stock present or represented and entitled to vote at the Annual Meeting at which a quorum is present exceed the votes cast against a nominee.